azurecrystalz/azurecrystalz.github.io/source/_posts/toward-the-sound-of-applause.md

   {% endbubble %}

   {% bubble Kuguri %}
-    Oh my, it seems like you’re deaf too.
+    Oh, it seems like you’re deaf too.

     Or are you doing this on purpose to annoy me?
   {% endbubble %}